French Montana: Harry Fraud and the Chinatown raid

 In an interview with Rolling Stone magazine, close friend and producer Harry Fraud revealed first meeting French Montana during a recording session at a studio in Chinatown.
 Fraud recalls recording a song for someone which French happened to have a guest feature on.
 In an unusual turn of events, the building was raided by police after a tip-off that there were counterfeit Gucci and Louis Vuitton purses being manufactured at the same building.
 Having lost his studio spot, Fraud went on to form his own studio in Brooklyn, where the two "met and formed a bond".

 Harry Fraud, who hails from a musical family background and had interned at a recording studio, was still unknown professionally at the time.
-The two released their first collaboration "New York Minute", featuring Jadakiss, off of French's fifth mixtape Mac Wit Da Cheese released on April 19, 2009.
-Following its success, the two artists recorded "We Playin In The Wind" off of French's sixth mixtape The Laundry Man 2 released on June 29.
+The two released their first collaboration "New York Minute", featuring Jadakiss, from French's fifth mixtape Mac Wit Da Cheese released on April 19, 2009.
+Following its success, the two artists recorded "We Playin In The Wind" from French's sixth mixtape The Laundry Man 2 released on June 29.
 With "New York Minute" still buzzing in the city, rapper Ma$e would approach French Montana to hop on the remix, included in French's eighth mixtape Coke Wave 2 released in November.
 Since then, Harry Fraud's production has been a staple among French's music, and Fraud has since ventured out into working with various other artists.
 Fraud gained mainstream attention when his track with French Montana "Shot Caller" became one of the most added tracks on urban contemporary radio in 2011–2012.